Unitary, anomalous Master Ward Identity and its connections to the Wess-Zumino condition, BV formalism and $L_\infty$-algebras: Abstract

 \section{Abstract}

 The C*-algebraic construction of QFT by Buchholz and one of us relies on the causal structure of spacetime and a classical Lagrangian.
 In one of our previous papers we have introduced additional structure into this construction, namely an action of symmetries, which is related to fixing renormalisation conditions.
 This action characterizes anomalies and satisfies a cocycle condition which is summarized in the unitary anomalous Master Ward identity.
-Here (using perturbation theory) we show how this cocycle condition is related to the Wess-Zumino consistency relation and the consistency relation for the anomaly in the BV formalism, where the latter is the generalized Jacobi identity for the associated $L_\infty$-algebra.
+Here (using perturbation theory) we show how this cocycle condition is related to the Wess-Zumino consistency relation and the consistency relation for the anomaly in the BV formalism, where the latter follows from the generalized Jacobi identity for the associated $L_\infty$-algebra.
+In addition, we give a proof that perturbative agreement (i.e., independence of a perturbative QFT on the splitting of the Lagrangian into free and interacting parts) can be achieved by finite renormalizations.